ipc-sim/ipc-toolkit/README.md

 We provide unit tests for ensuring the correctness of our algorithmic pieces.
 To enable the unit tests use the flag `-DIPC_TOOLKIT_BUILD_UNIT_TESTS=ON` with CMake.

+## Contributing

+This project is open for contributors!
+Contibutions can come in the form of feature requests, bug fixes, documentation, tutorials and the like.
+We highly recommend to file an Issue first before submitting a Pull Request.

+Simply fork this repository and make a Pull Request!
+We'd definitely appreciate:

+* Implementation of new features
+* Bug Reports
+* Documentation
+* Testing

+## License

+MIT License © 2020, the IPC-Sim organization (See [`LICENSE.txt`](https://github.com/ipc-sim/ipc-toolkit/blob/main/LICENSE) for details)